Reverse Mortgages to Purchase a Home

 On January 1, 2009, Congress made a provision that allowed the HECM Reverse Mortgage to be used to purchase a home for the first time.
 It took awhile for HUD to publish the guidelines for doing so but I believe my client, Gerry Weaks (not his real name - he's a little shy) was one of the first in the nation to purchase a home with a HECM Reverse Mortgage closing on March 31, 2009.

 The process is very similar to buying a home with a regular mortgage.
-But in many ways, it is easier.
-This is mainly because qualifying for a Reverse Mortgage is very simple.
+But in some ways, it is easier.
 The personal qualification for a Reverse Mortgage that will be used to purchase a home is the borrower must be at least age 62 and be purchasing a home that they will occupy as their principle residence.
+Qualifying isn't as strict as a regular mortgage but there is still some financial and credit qualifying.
+See my article on Financial Assessment.
 One document they sign is guarantying they will occupy the home within 60 days of closing.

 How Much Home Can You Qualify For